A highly-sensitive optical receiver optimized for speech bandwidth

 One unchangeable fact is that the larger the diode, the more self-capacitance that it exhibits.
 In the case of the BPW34 at zero volts, it has a capacitance of around 70pF.
 While this amount of capacitance may not sound like much - especially at audio frequencies - one must appreciate the very high impedances involved.
 For example, if the circuit's impedance were about 10 megohms, one could reasonably expect that frequencies above about 225 Hz would be attenuated at 6dB per octave.

 One way to reduce this attenuation is to decrease the capacitance of the photodiode.
-Aside from simply using a smaller photodiode, one can also put reverse bias on the diode to exploit a property in which the capacitance decreases.
-For example, the same BPW34 diode that has a capacitance of about 70pF at zero volts will have a capacitance of about 25pF at just 3 volts and dropping to about 10pF at 25 volts.
+In addition to simply using a smaller-sized photodiode, one can also put reverse bias on the diode to exploit a property in which the capacitance decreases with increasing voltage.
+For example, the same BPW34 diode that has a capacitance of about 70pF at zero volts will have a capacitance of about 25pF at just 3 volts, dropping to about 10pF at 25 volts.
 Taking the example above, this would raise the "knee" frequency from 225 Hz at zero volts bias to about 625Hz at 3 volts and about 1600 Hz at 25 volts.
 Ideally, going from 0 volts bias to 25 volts would improve the level of the recovered signal at, say, 1000 Hz by roughly 15dB.
 (Note that the above example is illustrative only and doesn't take into account other sources of capacitance, such as wiring and the JFET itself.)

 Why not use a feedback amplifier?

 Typically, a TransImpedance Amplifier (TIA) is used in conjunction with a photodiode for detection of weak signals.
-When properly designed, this offers flat frequency response up to a "knee" frequency - which is dependant, in large part, to the amount of feedback being applied and how it relates to the photodiode's capacitance.
-In this way, the effects of the diode's capacitance on frequency response can be greatly mitigated, as it is the properties of the photodiode and the amplifier's closed loop that establish the available bandwidth.
+When properly designed, this offers flat frequency response up to a "knee" frequency - which is dependent, in large part, to the amount of feedback being applied and how it relates to the photodiode's capacitance.
+In this way, the effects of the diode's capacitance on frequency response can be greatly mitigated, as it is the properties of the photodiode and the amplifier's closed loop gain and the compensation of that loop that establish the available bandwidth.
+If you needs require flat frequency and phase response above ultimate low-bandwidth sensitivity, a TIA may be the better choice.

 While a TIA is an attractive option, it has the downside of requiring the addition of additional components in the signal path - each component being a potential source of noise.
-For example, a TIA circuit has a feedback resistor through which current flows to close the loop - but not only does the current flowing through this resistor produce noise on its own, but noise produced by the amplifier circuit itself (and its associated components) is also fed back into the input, further contributing to signal degradation.
+For example, a TIA circuit has a feedback resistor through which current flows to close the loop - but not only does the current flowing through this resistor produce noise on its own, but noise produced by the amplifier circuit itself (and its associated components - including the feedback resistor) is also fed back into the input, further contributing to signal degradation.

 Related pages: